 With this procedure, the practitioner stains the tumor with silver particles, and a pathologist analyzes this to determine malignant behavior indicators.
 The uncertainty of this method first prompted the use of the Kiupel system.
 This system involved determining the mitotic index of the tumor.
 However, it can also be subjective.

-Grade III tumors make up an estimated 25% of these tumors of mast cells; they are the worst out of the diagnosis.
+Grade III tumors make up an estimated 25% of these mast cell tumors; they are the worst out of the diagnosis.
 At this stage, the tumor is aggressive and spreads to areas like the bone marrow, liver, and spleen.
 These organs are hard to treat due to the tumor's location.

 Surgery for grade III on its own isn't usually effective, so treatments such as radiation therapy and chemotherapy are often the only course of action.

-If you find yourself in a situation where you think your cat has a mast cell tumor, it's crucial to educate yourself about mast cells and seek advice from a veterinary professional.
-There are several types of feline mast cell tumors and different methods of treatment.
+If you find yourself in a situation where you think your cat has mast cell cancer, it's crucial to educate yourself about mast cells and seek advice from a veterinary professional.
+There are several types of cats mast cell tumors and different methods of treatment.
 A doctor can help you diagnose your cat with the right help it needs.

-There are also products you can purchase to alleviate symptoms, like CBD gummies.
+There are also products you can purchase to alleviate symptoms, like CBD catnip.
 With the help of a professional, you can choose which products are right for your pet.